When a private investigator is hired by the company ?!

 A corporate investigation is the thorough investigation of a corporation or business in order to uncover wrongdoing committed by management, employees, or third parties.

-If you are actually experiencing employee dishonesty, financial inconsistency, or if you doubt the legitimacy of a company you deal with directly, a Private Investigator Switzerland can present evidence that is legally and professionally obtained, meaning it is more likely to be respected by the court.
+If you are actually experiencing employee dishonesty or financial inconsistency, or if you doubt the legitimacy of a company you deal with directly, a Private Investigator Switzerland can present evidence that is legally and professionally obtained, meaning it is more likely to be respected by the court.
 They can also help you prevent future incidents.

 We are here to help you!